lexman/tuttle/doc/tutorial_errors.md

 We've seen how to run a process with tuttle.
 In the incoming tutorial, you will learn how to deal with errors while you

 work.

+In this tutorial about the command line `tuttle run`, we have seen :
+* how you can chain *processes* from various languages (shell, python) through explicit declaration of input and output *resources*
+* that this processes will be run only if necessary
+* that if you change a line of code, everything that depends on it will be reprocessed
+* that you can prevent a too big reprocessing
+* that tuttle plays well with source control : you can merge, rebase, fork your project, you will always have data up-to-date with your source, with the minimum of processing
+* that a change in primary resource impacts the whole *workflow*
+* that debuging is easy thanks to the html report, the logs and